 The AI-Augmented Solo Founder Stack

-Here is the stack I use and teach to founders in 2026:
+Here's the stack I use and teach to founders in 2026:

-Content production: Claude Opus 4.6 for complex, long-form content that requires depth and nuance.
-Claude Sonnet 4.6 for the bulk of daily content work — email drafts, social posts, routine communications.
+Content production: Claude Opus 4.6 for complex, long-form content that requires depth and precision.
+Claude Sonnet 4.6 for the bulk of daily content work - email drafts, social posts, routine communications.
 I provide the ideas, the voice, and the direction.
 AI provides the first-draft volume and the research synthesis.

 Design: Canva Pro for layouts, social graphics, and brand templates.
 Covers eighty percent of a solo founder’s design needs at EUR 12/month.